ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For each `conditional-series-record` entry, if the `selection` matches the chosen ACS entry, the `addition` is added to the ACS.

-The Endorsed Values are accepted if the series condition in a `conditional-series-record` matches the ACS.
 The first `conditional-series-record` entry that successfully matches the chosen ACS entry terminates the series.
 For a `conditional-series-record` to match, every measurement in the `measurement-map` list MUST match a measurement in the chosen ACS entry.